RomanVlah7/LaterApp/README.md

 # Welcome to "Later" EN/BG
 # EN
-Wlcome to "Later", a pet-project with microservicies, Kafka, PostgeSQL.
+Wlcome to "Later", a pet-project with microservicies, Kafka, PostgeSQL, Eureka.

 This is my pet-project, an app called "Later" (an Pastebin app).
 In this app users can store a url or simple text.
 At curent stage it consits of five microservicies: